Human mating strategies

+Human mating strategies also affect and are affected by sexuality, religion, culture, politics, and economics.

 Theoretical background

 Parental investment

 Research on human mating strategies is guided by the theory of sexual selection, and in particular, Robert Trivers' concept of parental investment.
 Trivers defined parental investment as "any investment by the parent in an individual offspring that increases the offspring's chance of surviving (and hence reproductive success) at the cost of the parent's ability to invest in other offspring."
 The support given to each offspring typically differs between the father and mother.
 Trivers posited that it is the differential parental investment between males and females that drives the process of sexual selection.
 In turn, sexual selection leads to the evolution of sexual dimorphism in mate choice, competitive ability, and courtship displays (see secondary sex characteristics).

 Minimum parental investment is the least required care for successful reproduction.
 In humans, females have a higher minimum parental investment.
 They have to invest in internal fertilization, placentation, and gestation, followed by childbirth and lactation.
-However, males do not have to invest as much, but many males contribute high investment to their offspring.
 While human males can invest heavily in their offspring as well, their minimum parental investment is still lower than that of females.
-Whereas females have to at least invest in pregnancy, the minimum parental investment of a male is his sperm cells.

 This same concept can be looked at from an economic perspective regarding the costs of engaging in sexual relations.
 Females incur the higher costs, as they carry the possibility of becoming pregnant among other costs.
 Conversely, males have comparatively minimal costs of having a sexual encounter.
 Therefore, evolutionary psychologists have predicted a number of sex differences in human mating psychologies.

 Women tend to appreciate men who are chivalrous even if they might be patriarchal towards them.
-Furthermore, they are likely to be more dependent on such men, to limit their own ambitions, and to submit to them.
+They are likely to be more dependent on such men, to limit their own ambitions, and to submit to them.
 Because such men are more likely to invest in these women and their children, it makes evolutionary sense for women to be drawn towards them.